HomeDirectoriesThe effectiveness of Web Directories

 Did you know?
 Yahoo!, one of the internet’s pioneering platforms, began as a web directory in 1994 before evolving into a search engine and media company.

-Valuable Analysis for Operations
+Valuable analysis for operations

 • Specialisation: Niche-focused directories often deliver more value than broad, general-purpose ones.

-Operational metrics for measuring directory effectiveness include:
+Metrics for measuring how well a directory performs include:

 MetricDescriptionTarget Benchmark